Maharishi Parāśara

 3.4

-- it was fully saturated by the time of Parāśara's
+.
+It was fully saturated by the time of Parāśara's

 .
 Kings had even more rituals at their hands.
 In all, it was a flourishing economy of rituals and ritual makers.
-Priests were more important than a family physician !
+Priests were more important than a family physician!
 Kings didn't even take on a simple journey without consulting their spiritual guru

 .
-The organised religion was still a thing of future but the clout many leading reciters enjoyed was a beginning of faith intermingling with politics.
+The organised religion was still a thing of future but the clout many leading reciters enjoyed was the beginning of faith intermingling with politics.
 The nexus of politics and faith is a vicious cycle for they feed on each other.
 Reciters were turning into the gatekeepers of power.

 Writing, on the other hand, had no such incentive.
 There was no kindle book store, no way to barter the text.
 It did have a promise to democratize the information and that did appeal to some, but such people were few and far.
 Most felt a commoner had no reason to access Vaidik